openjournals/whedon-api/README.md

 # Assign a GitHub user as the reviewer of this submission
 @whedon assign @username as reviewer

-# List the GitHub usernames of the JOSS editors
+# List of editor GitHub usernames
 @whedon list editors

-# List of JOSS reviewers together with programming language preferences and domain expertise
+# List of reviewers together with programming language preferences and domain expertise
 @whedon list reviewers

 # Change editorial assignment